 |State||Standard FiT||Solar Boost FiT||Solar Boost Plus FiT|

-It’s important to consider that the electricity usage discounts on Origin’s solar-specific plans are generally smaller than the discounts offered on its standard plans.
-Therefore, finding the best Origin plan for your specific needs is far from straightforward.
-To find the answer, you’ll need to take a close look at your typical power usage versus how much solar energy you typically export.
+To find the right deal for your circumstances, you’ll need to take a close look at your typical power usage versus how much solar energy you typically export.
 If you tend to use lots of electricity and don’t always export very much, you may be better off with one of the retailer’s standard plans.
 But you should discuss these options with Origin before diving in.

 Origin Solar Price & Financing